mendersoftware/mender-docs/01.Getting-started/03.Your-first-update-on-qemu/docs.md

 ## Prerequisites

-The workstation needs [QEMU](http://wiki.qemu.org/?target=_blank) with ARM processor support installed and minimum 1 GB free memory.
-QEMU runs on various plattforms and it can easily be installed using package managers.
+The workstation needs [QEMU](http://wiki.qemu.org/?target=_blank) with ARM processor support installed and a minimum of 1 GiB of free memory.
+QEMU runs on various platforms and can easily be installed using package managers.

 Debian and Ubuntu: